hxnnahc/UM-PyCourse4/README.md

-UM course 4 final projwct (Python Class and Inheritance):
-I was tasked to create mini game of Wheel of Fortune (WoF).
+I was tasked to create a game of Wheel of Fortune for UM Python Classes and Inheritance (Course 4).